CARPAL TUNNEL SYNDROME

 How is CTS Treated?

 Treatment for CTS depends upon the stage of the disease.
-In the early stage, the syndrome can be reversible and is most often treated with appropriate modification in activities, a removable wrist brace, and anti-inflammatory medicines.
-In moderate stages of the disorder, especially if the numbness and pain continues in the wrist and hand, a cortisone injection into the carpal tunnel can be extremely beneficial.
+In the early to moderate stages, the syndrome may be reversible and is most often treated with appropriate modification in activities, a removable wrist brace, and anti-inflammatory medicines.
 Surgical intervention in CTS is only indicated in those patients in whom non-operative treatment has failed to eliminate their symptoms.
 In patients with advanced disease, and especially in those who have profound weakness or muscle atrophy, surgical intervention should be done early.
 CTS should not be left untreated because it can eventually cause permanent nerve damage.

 THUMB (CMC JOINT) ARTHRITIS

 This is the most common location for arthritis in the hand is due to wear and tear with use of the thumb throughout the patient's years.

 There is no cure for arthritis but there is treatment falling into three categories; no treatment, conservative, and surgery.